-If you're looking to learn more about preheaders and how they can help your email campaign, we recommend taking a look at this great article by our friends over at MailUp: https://blog.mailup.com/2018/02/email-preheader/
+If you're looking to learn more about preheaders and how they can help your email campaign, we recommend looking at this great article by our friends over at MailUp: https://blog.mailup.com/2018/02/email-preheader/.

 Using UTMs to generate click tracking data is an integral part of email marketing, but creating each URL individually - even through an automated tool - can be tedious.
-To save you time and streamline your workflow, you can now simply enter your UTM parameters into the message details once.
-The editor will take care of the rest.
+To save you time and streamline your workflow, you can now simply enter your UTM parameters into the email details once.
+The builder will take care of the rest.

 Use the save button at the bottom of the form to apply the UTM parameters to your links.

-The UTM parameters will not be visible inside the editor, but you can verify the links through a test message, the permalink for the message, or an email preview service.
-All links in an exported message will include this information.
+The UTM parameters will not be visible inside the builder, but you can verify the links through a test message, the permalink for the email, or an email preview service.
+All links in an exported design will include this information.

 Looking to learn more about how to use UTMs and how they can help with your campaigns?
 Check out this article from Email on Acid: https://www.emailonacid.com/blog/article/email-marketing/how-to-use-utm-parameters-in-email-utm-parameter-checker/

-With the UTM form, you can use up to five parameters for your message.
+With the UTM form, you can use up to five parameters for your email.
 If you begin inserting keywords, you'll find that some of these fields are mandatory.